Scholarship Application — Free Education Template - Poper

 Send a confirmation email with the submission ID

 Students want proof their application arrived.
-An automated confirmation with a unique submission ID gives them peace of mind — and gives you a reference when questions come up.
+Use the confirmation email to give them peace of mind and a reference when questions come up.

 Export to a spreadsheet for blind review

 Scroll through applications one by one is slow.
-Export to Google Sheets or Airtable, hide identifying info, and let your committee score each essay independently for a fair process.
+Export to CSV or Google Sheets, hide identifying info, and let your committee score each essay independently for a fair process.

 For Teams & Businesses